What does water cost?

 Water scarcity

 Why save water?
-We can think of 771,000,000 reasons for that!
-So many people still do not have access to clean drinking water.
+We can think of 703,000,000 reasons for that!
+That’s the amount of people who still do not have access to clean drinking water.

-They have a day job collecting water, which means they cannot go to school or work.
+Collecting water takes up a large part of their days, which means they cannot go to school or work.
 The water is often polluted, resulting in many diseases.

 On a larger scale, lack of access to clean water is a source of conflict between regions and countries.